ergon/airlock-minikube-example/README.md

 ## Prerequisites

 * Install [Minikube].<br>
-  The Airlock Minikube Example has been with the following versions:
+  The Airlock Minikube Example has been tested with the following versions:

   | Airlock Minikube Example | Minikube | Kubernetes | Comments                                                 |
   |:-------------------------|:---------|:-----------|:---------------------------------------------------------|